moskytw/mosql/README.rst

     >>> select('person', {'age >': 18})
     'SELECT * FROM person WHERE age > 18'

 It converts the Python data types to SQL statements.
-You can find more exmaples in :py:mod:`mosql.common`.
+You can find more exmaples in `mosql.common <http://mosql.mosky.tw/builders.html#module-mosql.common>`_.

 The second part is a easy-to-use interface of the result set.
 We assume there is a table like this: